BdR76/CSVLint/docs/readme.md

 the individual column widths, so `10, 6, 5` in this example, that will also work in most cases.
 Leave "Fixed positions" empty and the plug-in will try to detect fixed width columns same as auto-detect.
+Click the `[..]` button to paste the current column widths into the textbox, either as absolute column positions or right-click for individual column widths.

 You can select the "Skip lines" option and the column detection process will skip the first X lines of the file.
 For example when the first line of data (including header names) starts on